minghsu0107/License-Manager/README.md

 1. get computer information
     - hard disk serial numbers
     - mac addresses
-    - system time (set as registration time)
-    - operating system
+    - operating system version
 2. get the projector serial number from **projector\\id.txt**
 3. encrypt the above information and make a request to cloud(by email); create folder **email_info** and save the encrypted data in **email_info\\[host_name]-[user_name].txt**
 4. generate license
     - decrypt the data in email_info
     - get service status and license duration from **service_status\\[host_name]-[user_name].json** and add them to the decrypted data
+    - add system time (set as registration time)
     - encrypt the entire data as a license; create folder **my_license** and save the license under **my_license\\license.txt**
 5. authenticate the license